JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-07-maintenance.md

    - Document the changes and performance improvements
    - Create a tuning guide specific to your workloads
    - Set up ongoing performance monitoring

+## Self-Assessment Quiz

+Test your knowledge of the concepts covered this month:

+1. What is the primary difference between proactive and reactive maintenance approaches?
+2. How would you clear the package cache in Arch Linux while retaining the most recent version of each package?
+3. What systemd command would you use to check for failed services on your system?
+4. What is swappiness in Linux, and how does adjusting it affect system performance?
+5. Name three key metrics you should monitor to evaluate system performance.
+6. What is the difference between incremental and differential backups?
+7. Which filesystem option can improve SSD performance and longevity?
+8. How can you effectively search the systemd journal for error messages that occurred in the last hour?
+9. What is the purpose of the OOM killer, and how can you adjust its behavior for critical processes?
+10. Explain the advantages of using systemd timers over traditional cron jobs for scheduling maintenance tasks.

+## Connections to Your Learning Journey

+- **Previous Month**: In Month 6, you learned about containerization and virtual environments.
+These skills serve as a foundation for isolating applications and creating reproducible environments, which complements the maintenance and performance tuning knowledge in this month.

+- **Next Month**: In Month 8, you'll focus on networking and security fundamentals.
+The maintenance and monitoring skills from this month will help you manage and secure your network configurations more effectively.

+- **Future Applications**: The performance tuning, monitoring, and automation skills from this month will be essential when building and maintaining cloud-integrated systems in Month 10 and for your career portfolio development in Month 12.

 ## Assessment